sCrypt-Inc/scryptTS-docs/docs/how-to-publish-a-contract.md

 ## Write a Smart Contract Library

-In `scrypt-ts` we can create a smart contract library class like this:
+Using `sCrypt` we can create a smart contract library class like this:

 ```ts
 class MyLib extends SmartContractLib {